dibble07/energy-grid-balancing-game/README.md

 ## To do
 - Plot candle emoji above demand at times of blackouts
-- Stop errors if nothing selected
-- Describe methodology
+- Describe methodology in sidebar
     - Assume perfect ramping
     - Ignore ability to turn off gas/coal intermittently
     - Tips on good/bad of each resource